da-2005/E-commerce-back-end/README.md

 # E-commerce Express.js API

 ## Description
-I was given the back-end starter code to an Express.js API for an e-commerce site and was tassked with usining Sequelize to interact with the site's MySQL database.
+I was given the back-end starter code to an Express.js API for an e-commerce site and was tasked with using Sequelize to interact with the site's MySQL database.

 ## Table of Contents
 * [Technologies](#Technologies)